 Services Available through the Counseling Center

-One of the Counseling Center’s main goals is to facilitate your student’s high school years to make the experience as successful as possible.
-Students meet with their counselor by parent, teacher, administrator or self-referral.
+One of the Counseling Center’s main goals is to facilitate your student through their high school years & to make the experience as successful as possible.
+Students meet with their counselor by parent, teacher/administrator or self-referral.
 Your student’s counselor is available to help on many different fronts.

 - Academic Counseling - Counselors meet with students during spring registration to help them select courses that meet both graduation requirements and expand on their personal interests.
 We also work with students who are struggling in academics by reviewing more efficient study habits and organizational skills.
 For students whose academic life is sometimes a little too hectic, we are happy to share some stress and time management techniques.
 It isn’t always easy to balance courses, activities, leadership roles, athletics, employment, and family commitments!